 - the Countryside Ranger Service co-ordinates the day-to-day management of this site

-- WCs and several cafes are located in Musselburgh
+- there are toilets and several cafes in Musselburgh

 A 3km linear riverside path, tarmaced for all of its length.
-Beches and litter bins exist along its length.
+Benches and litter bins exist along its length.

 Just as the scenes change as you walk along the river, so does the wildlife.
 At the river mouth, you can look across the mudflats at low tide and watch wading birds feeding, or listen out for the calls of long-tailed and eider ducks during the spring.
 Up to 200 mute swans gather here in the mid-summer and early autumn to moult.

 In the town, there are typical riverside birds such as mallard and swan.
 But look out also for grey wagtails running along the walls or swallows, house martins and swifts hunting for insects above the river.